HackIllinois/api/documentation/docs/reference/services/Profile.md

 POST /profile/
 -------------------

 Creates a profile for the currently authenticated user (determined by the JWT in the `Authorization` header).

+!!! warning
+    You cannot set `points` or `foodWave` to any value.
+Both these fields will default to `0`.
+If you want to edit these fields, call `PUT /profile/`.

 ```json title="Example request"
 {